All Episodes

 If other teams want to do it, that's their choice.

-And people should have the right to disagree and say, you know, well, uh, you know, look at what happened to poor Drew Brees when he said, Well, my grandfather fought and and nearly died under fighting for that under under that flag, and I don't agree with it, and you know, then spent the next month apologizing for it.
+And people should have the right to disagree and say, you know, well, look at what happened to poor Drew Brees when he said, well, my grandfather fought and nearly died under that flag, and I don't agree with it.

-If I can see the date here, I think it was in in May of this past year.
+If I can see the date here, I think it was in May of this past year.

-Um and where he's basically he says, when civility leads to death, uh revolting is the only logical reaction, and the cries for peace will rain down, and when they do, they will land on deaf ears because your violence has brought this resistance.
+And when they do, they will land on deaf ears because your violence has brought this resistance.

 We have the right to fight back, rest in power, George Floyd.

-Uh uh was it after that statement?
+Was it after that statement?

-You know, I believe it was in July.
+I believe it was in July.

 Yeah, there's so many inconsistencies here.